C2SP/C2SP/sunlight.md

 The Signed Certificate Timestamp and its signature MUST be calculated according to RFC 6962, Section 3.2.

+As an additional requirement on top of those of RFC 6962, the Issuer of each certificate in a submitted chain MUST match its parent's Subject by binary comparison, without applying the rules of RFC 5280, Section 7.

 ### SCT Extension

 RFC 6962 specifies no extensions, and current logs produce empty extensions